markel-9/MiniProjectD7041E/README.md

-#S etup
+# Setup

 ## Caffemodel
 To setup the caffemodel start by downloading the repository and the weights from: https://drive.google.com/drive/folders/1FaDajjtAsntF_Sw5gqF0WyakviA5l8-a .
-Put all the files into Caffemodel\Model.
-Find an image you want to colorize and add it into the >colored folder inside Caffemodel\images, then just run the program.
+Put all the files into `Caffemodel\Model`.
+Find an image you want to colorize and add it into the `colored` folder inside `Caffemodel\images`, then just run the program.

 # Image colorization by caffemodel